 The caller says, “They got everything that was in the bank, probably around three, four-thousand dollars.”
 The dispatcher asked, “That was from the register or the safe?”
 The caller responds, “That was from the safe.
 And they got both cash drawers.
 Because he was back here counting them out.”

-As soon as we get new information on those suspects, we’ll post it online at WDTN.com as well as on our news app.Grab the FREE WDTN News App for iPhone or Android.
+As soon as we get new information on those suspects, we’ll post it online at WDTN.com as well as on our news app.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.